facn2/Path18/README.md

 ### User Story:
 ##### As a user I can...
-* read welcome page and instructions on how to use the app.
+* Read welcome page and instructions on how to use the app.
-* view card with job and decide if I like / dislike it.
+* View card with job and decide if I like / dislike it.
-* click on card to view more details.
+* Click on card to view more details.
 * View list of jobs I like.
-* click on job to view details on the job and career path.
+* Click on job to view details on the job and career path.
-* read details instructions for the app in the help page.
+* Read details instructions for the app in the help page.

 ---